 Day 10 – Full day exploring Matera.
 Night in Matera. (blog post)

 Day 11 – Regional train from Matera to Bari.
-FrecciaArgento train from Bari to Rome.
+FrecciaArgento high speed train from Bari to Rome.
 Night in Rome.

 Day 12 – Fly home